talasjudit/QIB_tech_assessment/genome/README.md

 **1. Navigate to starting directory and prerequisites**

-1. Assuming you are starting from parent directory QIB_TECH_ASSESSMENT, navigate to `genome` subdirectory
+1. Assuming you starting from parent directory QIB_TECH_ASSESSMENT, navigate to `genome` subdirectory

 2. This solution assumes that you have a local BLAST database.
 For this example I used the ref_prok_rep_genomes database but feel free to modify the script for a remote alignment or use an alternative database, to edit the database directory please refer to `config/01_config.sh` and edit the `$BLAST_DB_DIR ` environment variable path.